AstraZeneca in partnering talks for Alzheimer's drug

 BACE inhibitor drugs work by blocking an enzyme called beta secretase that is involved in production of beta-amyloid, a protein that creates brain plaques considered a major cause of Alzheimer's.

-Merck & Co is currently in the lead in the BACE inhibitor field, with the first Phase III data from the U.S. company's program likely to emerge in around 2017.
+Merck & Co (MRK.N) is currently in the lead in the BACE inhibitor field, with the first Phase III data from the U.S. company's programme likely to emerge in around 2017.

 Dementia - of which Alzheimer's disease is the most common form - already affects 44 million people worldwide and this is set to reach 135 million by 2050, according to Alzheimer's Disease International, a non-profit campaign group.